activist-org/activist/README.md

 # Preview Video [`⇧`](#contents)

-The following is a recording of the [event creation and joining prototype](https://www.figma.com/proto/I9McFfaLu1RiiWp5IP3YjE/activist_public_designs?node-id=1998%3A2577&scaling=contain&page-id=1986%3A1046&starting-point-node-id=1998%3A2577) found on [Figma](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231):
+The following is a recording of the [Creating and Joining Events prototype](https://www.figma.com/proto/I9McFfaLu1RiiWp5IP3YjE/activist_public_designs?node-id=1998%3A2577&scaling=contain&page-id=1986%3A1046&starting-point-node-id=1998%3A2577) found on [Figma](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231):

 Further prototypes and designs are available in the [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231).
 Feedback and ideas are welcome!